4dboard/Proxy-yxorP/README.md

 # Background Information

-The project combines two of the most powerful PHP reverse proxies accessible on the internet to create a single web proxy that outperforms them both.
-Bear in mind that this is a fledgling project that will be updated as needed.
-The php-proxy library is used to create an installable and ready-to-use pre-beta web proxy application for your web server.
-Contributing to/supporting this project will be greatly appreciated and will enable me to devote additional development time to the project, hence expediting progress.
+Two of the most powerful PHP reverse proxies now accessible on the internet have been merged to create a single web proxy that outperforms the two when their combined performance is considered.
+Please keep in mind that this is a brand-new project that may undergo changes in the future.
+With the php-proxy library, a component of the PHP programming language that is available for free download, you may quickly and easily configure a web proxy application for your web server.
+If you are able to contribute to or support this project, it would be much appreciated as it would enable me to devote more development time to it, therefore expediting its progress.

 ![image](https://user-images.githubusercontent.com/6468571/153799459-4c352a2d-2bc0-413d-9048-7f94bdd7a1a5.png)